NapierDevSoc/NapierDevSoc.github.io/join/index.md

 Anyone interested in technology can and should become a member of NDS.
 From complete beginners to seasoned professionals, the society seeks to engage everyone in discussion, events and learning.

 ## Benefits
-In addition to the network of like-minded individuals that the NDS community provides, a number of benefits are are attributed to being registered members of the society.
+In addition to the network of like-minded individuals that the NDS community provides, a number of benefits are attributed to being registered members of the society.

 These include but may not be limited to:

-- Super duper thing
+- Priority entrance to any ticketed events hosted by NDS
-- Amaaaaaazing! stuff
+- Discounted fees to any ticket events hosted by NDS
-- Awesome thingymajig
+- TBA

 ## Fee
 An annual fee is required to join the NDS, with the price set according to the category of membership that is attained.